-Claire Chernowsky, University of Tennessee at Knoxville (term expires October 2020, will move to past president)
+Gabrielle Whisenton, Middle Tennessee State University (term expires October 2022, will move to past president)

 The president/host committee chair is the chair of the Executive Council as well as the head of the Association.
 He/she is the program chairperson for the annual meeting held during the year of his/her assumption of duties as president of the organization.
 The president/host committee chair works with staff members from the conference host institution(s) in selecting the theme, programs, guest speakers and direction of the annual conference of the Association.
 The President/Host Committee Chair coordinates the pre-conference, publicity, local arrangements, program personnel and the fiscal arrangements for the conference.
 He/she submits to the Executive Council a summary of the financial account of the conference within 45 days of its close and submits all registration and rates at the Mid-Year Business Meeting or other agreed upon meeting for a simple approval of the executive board and give a detailed conference update.

 He/she is the official representative of the Association; presides over all meetings of the Association; and performs all other duties customary to such an office.
 The president/host committee chair will also represent the state at SEAHO business meetings, should the state representative be unable to attend.

 Kendra Ivins, Middle Tennessee State University (term expires October 2023)

 The state representative will represent the state at all SEAHO business meetings, including mid-year and at the annual conference.

 The state editor of the SEAHO report is responsible for soliciting articles from colleagues from the represented state for publications in each issue of the SEAHO report.
 This involves communicating with fellow state housing officers at least three times each year to inform them of publication deadlines and other important matters as they pertain to the SEAHO report.
 The State Web Coordinator is responsible for monitoring and updating the TACUHO website to insure its viability as a state-wide resource.